DonChong2000/TodayILearn/01.Productivity/Physiologic/Sleep/Why You're Always Tired - 7 Myths Ruining Your Sleep.md

 Prof: Currently no sleep app are endorsed by any of the sleep federations or FDA approved.

+#todo
+Research if sleep with android have research paper to support.

 ### 6. Melatonin helps us sleep better

+Prof: The best study ever undersaken show taking melatonin before bed, can reduct 30 mins bed time.
+Many study showed no effect whatsoever.

 ### 7. Polyphasic sleep us good for you productivity